ByteBard58/FlickVault/README.md

 pip install -r requirements.txt
 ```

-### 4. Prepare the database file
+### 4. Prepare the database file (Optional)

 The app expects a writable JSON file at `data/db.json`.
+So, there is an existing `data/db.json` file with some pre-listed items for convenience.

-To start with an empty vault, create `data/db.json` with an empty JSON array:
+To start with an empty vault, delete the existing one and create `data/db.json` with an empty JSON array:

 ```json
 []